 Florida is releasing Jeffrey Epstein's grand jury report

-Jeffrey Epstein was a wealthy financier, who was charged with paying dozens of underage women over many years for sex.
+Jeffrey Epstein was a wealthy financier, who was charged with paying dozens of girls over many years for sex.
 He died in a jail cell in 2019 while awaiting trial on sex-trafficking charges.

 MIAMI — Florida says it will soon release the grand jury proceedings in Jeffrey Epstein's 2006 sexual abuse case.

-Epstein was a wealthy financier, who was charged with paying dozens of underage women over many years for sex.
+Epstein was a wealthy financier, who was charged with paying dozens of girls over many years for sex.
 He died in a jail cell in 2019 while awaiting trial on sex-trafficking charges.

 At a news conference in Palm Beach, Florida Gov. Ron DeSantis signed a bill authorizing the release of Epstein's grand jury records, calling it "long overdue."
 He also called for the release of records from the FBI investigation of Epstein.
 "I would challenge Joe Biden to do that now," he said.
 "There are still a lot of unanswered questions about how this happened."